zhaohuic/Docs/docs/Software/index.md

     module use /opt/site/easybuild/modules/all/Core
     module use /opt/site/easybuild/modules/all/Compiler
     ```
-If you could not find software or libraries on HPC cluster, please contact us at [hpc@njit.edu](mailto:hpc@njit.edu) to get it installed.
-The installed software or packages can be accessed as [Lmod](https://lmod.readthedocs.io/en/latest) modules.
+If you could not find software or libraries on HPC cluster, please submit a request for [HPC Software Installation](https://njit.service-now.com/sp?id=sc_cat_item&sys_id=0746c1f31b6691d04c82cddf034bcbe2&sysparm_category=405f99b41b5b1d507241400abc4bcb6b) by visiting the [Service Catalog](https://njit.service-now.com/sp?id=sc_category).
+The list of installed software or packages on HPC cluster can be found in [Software List](#software-list).

 ## Modules
+We use Environment Modules to manage the user environment in HPC, which help users to easily load and unload software packages, switch between different versions of software, and manage complex software dependencies.
+[Lmod](https://lmod.readthedocs.io/en/latest) is an extension of the Environment Modules system, implemented in Lua.
+It enhances the functionality of traditional Environment Modules by introducing features such as hierarchical module naming, module caching, and improved flexibility in managing environment variables.

 ### Access to All Available Modules
 The list of software and libraries installed on Lochness can be accessed by using the following command